hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 -  **To reduce the cost of running multiple models**.
 My Korean boss always yells at my team *"we need faster CNNs!"* in his typical asian accent (no offense, I'm also asian).
 How can we further speed up the 5 models that are already optimized both in size and speed by more than 40 times?
 Oh, yeah, we can merge all of them into a single Multi-Task model!

 In this article, I will only focus on the two motivation above.
 The *motto* of this article is: *simple as instant noodle*, i.e. easy to implement and effective as heck!
-I will overview [3,5 sorts of instant noodles][3-5-anonymous] to help you survive everyday situations in MTL.
 This blog post serves me as a lecture note as well, so here you will find more in-depth theoretical stuffs (that normally only the full papers have) than a typical survey will do.

+{% comment %}
 This article will be structured as following:

 -  In [**Section 1**][section-1], I will outline the challenges of optimizing multiple objectives at once and describe a cool paper from [NeurIPS 2018][nips2018] that fits our motto of *instant noodleness.* Then, in [**subsection 1.4**][subsection-1-4], I will make some remarks and propose some modifications of my own to it that generalizes the approach to more complicated architectures that I used in practical applications.